HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 # Build 1-11 Full Change List | September ??, 2019

 ## Summary
-The community created [2.3 Players Patch](https://forums.gearboxsoftware.com/t/homeworld-remastered-2-3-players-patch/1639142/1) resolves many bugs, exploits, and balance issues from the 2.1 Patch.
+The community created Homeworld Remastered [2.3 Players Patch](https://forums.gearboxsoftware.com/t/homeworld-remastered-2-3-players-patch/1639142/1) resolves many bugs, exploits, and balance issues from the 2.1 Patch.
 It includes the changes from Gearbox’s unfinished 2.205 Patch Preview, plus many additional improvements.
-It enhances multiplayer and singleplayer while respecting Gearbox's direction, and the feel of Relic's classics.
+It enhances singleplayer and multiplayer while respecting the look, sound, and feel of Relic's classics.
 Notably it fixes the 666 Formation Bug, the Cross Race Docking Bug, and is authored by the players who helped Gearbox balance Homeworld Remastered.
+It also features additional gameplay options including a campaign difficulty adjuster, UI/camera adjusters, dual command mode, observer mode, vast unit caps, and much more.
 All changes from Gearbox's 2.205 Patch Preview and the 2.3 Players Patch are listed below.

 ## Gameplay Options and Features
 * Added a Mission Difficulty adjuster.
 At the start of each campaign mission, extra enemy AI reinforcement ships and RU are added based on your fleet size and RU.
 This dynamic scaling difficulty can now be adjusted.